xSisyphusx/Documentation/DEVNOTES.md

 - **Challenges:**
   > No Challenges were noted during this coding session.
 - **Next Steps:**
   > Next steps will be to continue creating the crafting tables, and making sure that the auction house script is functional.
 That will be the primary goal moving forward.
+If you've read all of this open a ticket in the main Redux Roleplay Server and let the staff know you found the bounty for $1000 IC cash in the Dev Notes.

 # 12/15/2024
 **Notation:** I will be writing more moving forward based on the Testing team's feedback in future updates.